JoggApp/laravel-google-translate/README.md

 // Returns multi-dimensional array containing result set for all the array elements.
 ```

-- Translate the string(s): The `translate` method accepts a second optional argument which can be the code of the language you want the string to be translated in.
+- Translating the string(s): The `translate` method accepts a second optional argument which can be the code of the language you want the string to be translated in.
 You can specify the default option in the config file:

 ```php
 GoogleTranslate::translate('Hello world'): array